MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-0.md

 (iv) Territory financial institution.

-(v) Disregarded entity or branch.
+(v) Disregarded entity or limited branch.

-(vi) U.S. branch of certain foreign banks or foreign insurance companies.
+(vi) U.S. branch of treated as a U.S. person.

 (vii) Foreign branch of a U.S. person.